Places To Visit In Nepal: Essential Stops for Travelers

 Despite having hundreds of devotees throughout the streets, it is a place where you can find complete peace among the chaos.

-3. Swambhunath
+3. Swyambhunath

-Thousands of prayer flags with similar mantras said to be transported to heaven by the Wind Horse, are fluttering over the stupa.
+Thousands of prayer flags with similar mantras, said to be transported to heaven by the Wind Horse, are fluttering over the stupa.
 In Nepal, this shrine is arguably the ideal location to witness religious harmony.
 This is where you’ll find the biggest throngs of people on Buddha’s birthday, which comes in May every year.

-You may also like: Family Holidays in Nepal – Everything You Need To Know
+You may also like: Family Holidays in Nepal – Everything You Need To Know.

 Annapurna Base Camp

+Top 3.
 Upper Mustang – Forbidden Kingdom of Nepal

+Top 4.
 Pokhara – City of Lakes

-Discover hidden gems and epic trails in our curated tour packages – Pokhara Tour with Paragliding- 1 Day
+Pokhara Tour with Paragliding- 1 Day

 Langtang Region